billroy/bitlash-commander/README.md

 # Bitlash Commander

 Bitlash Commander is a node.js web interface toolkit for Arduino.
-It serves a web page containing buttons and slider controls, easily customized, which trigger Bitlash scripts you specify to control the Arduino over the usb-serial link.
+It serves web pages containing buttons, sliders, and chart controls, easily customized, which trigger Bitlash scripts you specify to control the Arduino over the usb-serial link.

+Commander includes a graphical panel editing environment suitable for bringing up simple control panels without any coding, as well as a hands-on Javascript/HTML page development environment with plenty of examples for deep customization.

 For documentation please see the Bitlash Commander wiki: https://github.com/billroy/bitlash-commander/wiki